dimitri-nicolo/calico/threat/anomaly-detection/customizing.md

     It is a list of the `flow` log numeric fields separated by `,`.
     A separate model is trained for each field in this list.
-    Remove a field from this list if you don't want to detect alerts for it.
+    Remove a field from this list if you don't want to detect anomalies for it.
 - **AD_GENERIC_FLOWS_ALERTS_PER_DAY** - Default: 2.5

   Each model automatically tuned up to detect a desired number of alerts per day.
 It doesn't mean